sin5678/inav_cn_wiki/iNavFlight-Missions.md

 * A GCS (Ground Control Station).
 The GCS will typically provide functions to create waypoint (WP) missions, upload WP missions to the flight controller (FC), validate the mission, execute the mission and log the mission;
 * Telemetry Hardware.
 In order to transfer the mission to the FC and monitor the mission in real time during mission execution it is necessary to install and configure a telemetry system between the GCS and the multicopter.

 This wiki topic describes the software currently available and some of the telemetry options.
+Please also see the [wiki page on more general navigation mode options](https://github.com/iNavFlight/inav/wiki/8.-Navigation-modes#wp---autonomous-waypoint-mission).

 # Ground Control Stations